Policy Statement on Alcohol and Other Drugs

 Students may obtain the above services on a confidential basis by calling the University Counseling Center at 325-674-2626 or you can go to our Homepage for more info.

-To request ACU's binennial review of alcohol and drug prevention programming (in compliance with the Higher Education Opportunities Act of 2008), please contact the Office of Judicial Affairs at email@example.com or 325.674.2022.
+To request ACU’s binennial review of alcohol and drug prevention programming (in compliance with the Higher Education Opportunities Act of 2008), please contact the Office of the Dean of Students at firstname.lastname@example.org or 325-674-2067.